tirish/steam-shortcut-editor/README.md

 Parsing is handled by `lib/parser.js`.
 Read the file using `fs.readFile`, specify the encoding to `utf8`, then give the string value to the parser to get a JSON blob.

 Writing is handled by `lib/writer.js`.
-Give it an array of the above Shortcut objects and it will return a string representation, that can be written to a file using `fs.writeFile`.
+Give it an object with a `shortcuts` property set to an array of the above Shortcut objects and it will return a string representation, that can be written to a file using `fs.writeFile`.